-No, the ITS Program has a 'Multi-Stage Funding Mechanism' that will allow Applicants to seek funding approval for the first stage of a Project and conditional funding approval for the second stage of a Project, without having to start a new application.
-Funding for Stage 2 is conditional only and will be contingent on the completion of Stage 1 and on a detailed Stage Gate Review (see items 5.7-5.10 in the ITS Guidelines).
+No, the NIT Program has a 'Multi-Stage Funding Mechanism' that will allow Applicants to seek funding approval for the first stage of a Project and conditional funding approval for the second stage of a Project, without having to start a new application.
+Funding for Stage 2 is conditional only and will be contingent on the completion of Stage 1 and on a detailed Stage Gate Review (see items 5.7-5.10 in the NIT Guidelines.
 The stages considered are:

-- a.
-Stage 1: for feasibility or FEED work; and - b.
-Stage 2: conditional funding for an implementation stage that may be a subsequent pilot, demonstration, or deployment commencing within a specified timeline and subject to a Stage Gate Review.
+- a) Stage 1: for feasibility or FEED work; and - b) Stage 2: an implementation stage that may be a subsequent pilot, demonstration, or deployment commencing within a specified timeline and subject to a Stage Gate Review.

 The inclusion of a Multi-Stage Funding Mechanism in a Project is at the sole discretion of ARENA.
-ARENA may progress an EOI or Full Application to the next stage with or without the inclusion of a Multi-Stage Funding Mechanism, despite its inclusion in an Application.
-See Part 5 of the ITS Guidelines for further detail.
+ARENA may progress an EOI or Full Application to the next stage with or without the inclusion of a Multi-Stage Funding Mechanism, despite its inclusion in an application.
+See Part 5 of the NIT Guidelines for further detail.